Are we now in safe hands?

 This new quango is obviously going to make us feel easier about things today; what’s not to like about the new regime, the sacking and re-deployment of thousands, the new notepaper needed, and the way the NHS is going to have a new set of rules to make our care more complicated.
 Especially if, in the old days, before Governments got wise to the benefits that came come re-shuffling, you might have expected – rightly so – to lose your job for incompetence?

-However, continuing in the the ‘new’ way, it’s reassuring to know that Dido’s track record includes ‘Track and Trace’ for Covid-19,.
+However, continuing in the ‘new’ way, it’s reassuring to know that Dido’s track record includes ‘Track and Trace’ for Covid-19,.
 A recent Tweet described her current appointment as “a rigorous selection process which consisted of being a pal of Matt Hancock’s and presiding over our omnishambolic track and trace system.
 We are now in safe hands”.

 Today, her career path would probably be described as ‘distinguished’.
 Translation – she is part of a Government that awards contracts to Carillion, C(r)apita, etc. Dido had been in charge of Public Health England (PHE). although perhaps it’s not fair to blame her for its failings, as anyone could have seen PHE was doomed to fail.
 PHE started life on April 1st (2013) as the brainchild of Andrew Lansley (ex-Minister of Health); he and his reforms have been a disaster from which the NHS still hasn’t recovered.
-(But, you will be glad to hear, Lansley got a Life Peerage – some say it’s justification for abolition of the House of Lords in its present form).
+(But, you will be glad to hear, Lansley got a Life Peerage – some say this is justification for abolition of the House of Lords in its present form).

 There used to be a process of due diligence whenever someone was appointed to a new job.
 But somehow, one has the feeling this doesn’t happen today.